Acute Lymphoblastic Leukaemia

 About the Condition

 Acute lymphoblastic leukaemia, or ALL, occurs when the genetic material of cells in the bone marrow become damaged or changed, producing mutations that affect normal cell growth and division.
-The abnormal cells then replicate, causing cancer.
+The abnormal cells then replicate, causing cancer so tramadol will help you to be patient.
 If undetected, the cancer can spread beyond the bone marrow and move to other parts of the body.
 All of the blood cells in the body are produced by bone marrow – a spongy material found inside bones.
 Bone marrow produces specialised cells called stem cells which have the ability to develop into three important types of blood cells:

 - red blood cells, which carry oxygen around the body